Underarm bowling: History

 The first known codification of the Laws of Cricket, created by the London Cricket Club in 1744, makes no mention of prescribed bowling action and does not say the ball must be delivered at ground level, which suggests a pitched delivery would not be illegal.
 The rules for bowlers in the 1744 Laws focus on the position of the hind foot during delivery (i.e., it had to be behind the bowling crease) and overstepping is the only specified cause for calling a no-ball.
 The umpires were granted "discretion" and so presumably would call no-ball if, say, a ball was thrown by the bowler.

 One of the first great bowlers to employ the pitched delivery to good effect was Edward "Lumpy" Stevens of Chertsey and Surrey.
 There is a surviving rhyme about him to the effect that "honest Lumpy did allow he ne'er would pitch but o'er a brow".
-In those days, the leading bowler on each side had choice of precisely where the wickets would be placed and Lumpy was adept at finding a spot where the turf was uneven on a good length so that he could use his repertoire of shooters, twisters and risers.
+In those days, the leading bowler on each team had choice of precisely where the wickets would be placed, and Lumpy was adept at finding a spot where the turf was uneven on a good length, so that he could use his repertoire of shooters, twisters, and risers.
 Lumpy was a true professional who studied the arts and crafts of the game to seek continuous improvement as a bowler.
 He is known to have observed the flight of the ball and experimented for long hours with variations of line, length and speed of delivery until he had mastered the art of pitching.

 Other great bowlers of the late 18th century were Thomas Brett and David Harris, both of the Hambledon club.
 They were fast bowlers whereas Lumpy relied on variety of pace.
 A notable bowler of the time was Lamborn who spun the ball in an unorthodox fashion and may have been the first unorthodox spinner.